 Once you’ve answered these questions, you will be better-placed to narrow down the options and choose a rosin press that caters for your needs.

-Solventless vs. solvent pressing
+Solventless vs story from instagram. solvent pressing

 One of the most significant reasons rosin is so popular is that it is solventless.
 When you look into extraction from the cannabis plant, there are two main options: solvent pressing and solventless pressing.
 Rosin is a solventless technique.
 This means that you don’t need to use a solvent to extract the concentrate from the starting material.